 Do's and Don'ts

 In the case of kidney trouble, fish oils such as Wild Salmon Oil have been proven to be kidney friendly while vegetable oils are something to stay away from.
-Vitamin C supplements tends to acidify urine, but also, vitamin C is fluished out of the body via urine.
+Vitamin C supplements tends to acidify urine, but also, vitamin C is flushed out of the body via urine.
 Combined with excess calcium in urine, it's the perfect set-up for calcium oxalate stones.
 You never want to supplement vitamin C in the diet of a calcium oxalate stone forming dog.

-The B-Complex vitamin group supports almost every cell and body tissue and these vitamins are flushed out of the body via urine.
+The B complex vitamin group supports almost every cell and body tissue and these vitamins are flushed out of the body via urine.
 Compromised kidneys can cause a dog to urinate more frequently and/or greater volume which can create a B vitamin deficiency.
 Supplementation with a vitamin B compound is prudent.

 For Further Reading